codeberg-io/AppcoinsUnityPlugin/README.md

 # AppcoinsUnityPlugin

-This is an unofficial unity plugin for Appcoins in-app billing
+This is an unofficial unity plugin for Appcoins in-app billing.

-download the unity package and import into your project.

-see the "how to use" pdf file on how to integrate into your unity project.
+See the "how to use" pdf file on how to integrate into your unity project.

+This plugin currently only support in-app billing, ads support is coming very soon.

+Stay tunned!